bellaTHEanalyst/PWC_Internship/README.md

 # CALL-CENTRE-ANALYSIS.-

- PWC virtual Internship .Task 2 Call Centre Trends, Visualizing customer and agent behavior
+ PWC  Internship .
+Call Centre Trends, Visualizing customer and agent behavior
  ![](https://github.com/bellaTHEanalyst/call-centre-Analysis.-/blob/main/pwc%20icon.png)
   Internship experience program organized by PWC in partnership with Forage, where I used Power BI to analyze data and create dashboards and reports.